Carl McHugh: ATK

 In May 2019 McHugh signed for Indian club ATK.
 He scored on his debut.
 He said he chose to play in India because of its improving standards.
 McHugh's debut season with ATK ended early for him due to injury, although the club secured the ISL championship title.

+Mohun Bagan

 He joined ATK Mohun Bagan after ATK merged with Mohun Bagan in 2020.
-With the club, he began 2022–23 season on 20 August 2022 against Rajasthan United at the 131st edition of Durand Cup as his team lost the match by 3–2.
+With the club, he began 2022–23 season on 20 August 2022 against Rajasthan United at the 131st edition of Durand Cup as his team lost the match 3–2.

+Goa

+On 28 July 2023, McHugh signed for Goa after he mutually parted ways with Mohun Bagan.
+In September 2025 he was rumoured to be joining Chennaiyin.

+Sligo Rovers

+On 17 November 2025, it was announced that McHugh would sign for League of Ireland Premier Division club Sligo Rovers on a two-year-contract, from the 2026 season.

 International career

 Having previously played for them at under-17 and under-19 levels, McHugh was called up to the Republic of Ireland under-21 squad in January 2013.
 He made his debut for the under-21 on 6 February 2013, appearing as a second-half substitute in a 3–0 victory over the Netherlands.
 McHugh was recalled to the Irish under-21 squad in March 2013, and he earned a second cap for the under-21s on 25 March 2013.
 He was re-called to the under-21 squad in October 2013 for two Euro Championship qualifiers.